-Signature/Declaration of applicant or applicant's solicitor or other duly authorised agent (see Guidance Note 11 & amp; 12).
-If signing/applying on behalf of the applicant, please state your name and in what capacity you are authorised to sign/apply.
-When submitting an on-line application form the 'Declaration made' checkbox must be selected.
+Signature of applicant or applicant's solicitor or other duly authorised agent (see guidance note 12).
+If signing on behalf of the applicant, please state in what capacity.

-I understand I am not entitled to be issued with a licence if I do not have the entitlement to live and work in the UK (or if I am subject to a condition preventing me from doing work relating to the carrying on of a licensable activity) and that my licence will become invalid if I cease to be entitled to live and work in the UK (please read guidance note 15).
+Declaration • [Applicable to individual applicants only, including those in a partnership which is not a limited liability partnership] I understand I am not entitled to be issued with a licence if I do not have the entitlement to live and work in the UK (or if I am subject to a condition preventing me from doing work relating to the carrying on of a licensable activity) and that my licence will become invalid if I cease to be entitled to live and work in the UK (please read guidance note 15).

-The DPS named in this application form is entitled to work in the UK (and is not subject to conditions preventing him or her from doing work relating to a licensable activity) and I have seen a copy of his or her proof of entitlement to work, if appropriate (please see note 15).
+• The DPS named in this application form is entitled to work in the UK (and is not subject to conditions preventing him or her from doing work relating to a licensable activity) and I have seen a copy of his or her proof of entitlement to work, or have conducted an online right to work check using the Home Office online right to work checking service which confirmed their right to work (please see note 15)

+Signature

+Date 24 th MAY 2022

+Capacity AGENT